Mindful Movement – Yoga with Lyn.

 Does this sound like something you might enjoy?

-Much more than just a set of exercises, Mindful Yoga is a way to bring our awareness back into our bodies and reconnect with our innate vitality!
-Yoga helps us to;
+Much more than just a set of exercises, Mindful Yoga is a way to bring our awareness back into our bodies.
+We reconnect with our innate vitality!

 - Release emotionally-charged patterns lodged in the body (the issues in your tissues)

-- Balance our physical, mental, and emotional energy levels to improve overall health
+- Boost our physical, mental, and emotional energy levels to improve overall health

 - Build resiliance in our nervous system to help cope with stress